terrapower/armi/doc/requirements/srsd.rst

    shall fully define how all aspects of state may be accessed and modified and shall reflect any new state after it is applied.

-   State shall be represented as evolving eitehr through time (i.e. in a typical cycle- by-cycle analysis) or through a series of control configurations.
+   State shall be represented as evolving either through time (i.e. in a typical cycle- by-cycle analysis) or through a series of control configurations.